- Chart

 Positioning

-Starbucks is positioned as a premium coffeehouse brand, emphasizing quality coffee, a comfortable store environment, and personalized customer service.
-Its competitive advantages include its strong brand recognition, extensive global presence, and loyal customer base.
+Starbucks is positioned as a premium coffeehouse brand, emphasizing quality, customer experience, and a strong brand identity.
+Its competitive advantages include its vast global store footprint, strong brand recognition, extensive loyalty program, and continuous innovation in product offerings and digital engagement.

 Total Addressable Market (TAM)